Centro Sportivo Angelo Moratti

-Angelo Moratti Sports Centre (in Italian: Centro Sportivo Angelo Moratti) is Inter Milan's training ground.
+Angelo Moratti Sports Centre (in Italian: Centro Sportivo Angelo Moratti), currently known as BPER Training Centre in Memory of Angelo Moratti for sponsorship reasons, is a football training facility, owned by Inter Milan.
 The training ground is placed on the outside of Appiano Gentile, a comune in the Province of Como in the Italian region Lombardy, located about 35 km northwest of Milan and about 12 km southwest of Como.
-It is commonly known as Pinetina.
+The facility is commonly known as the Pinetina.

-In 2016, the centre was renamed Centro Sportivo Suning in memoria di Angelo Moratti (Suning Training Centre in memory of Angelo Moratti) for sponsorship reason.
+The centre is used as a training ground for the Inter Milan men's team.

 History

 The construction work for the training ground started in 1960 under the Great Inter chairman Angelo Moratti and coach Helenio Herrera.
 The facility was ready for the 1961–62 season, and has been used uninterruptedly by Inter Milan since then.

+In 2016, the centre was renamed Suning Training Centre in Memory of Angelo Moratti (in Italian: Centro Sportivo Suning in memoria di Angelo Moratti) for sponsorship reason.

+In 2024, the centre changed name after Suning relinquished the ownership of the club, with BPER Banca acquiring the naming rights; it has since become known as the BPER Training Centre in Memory of Angelo Moratti.